Caring for Children (Childcare Foundation Pathway) Level 1

 How will I learn?

-Interactive Lectures: Engaging lectures that encourage student participation and discussion.
+Interactive Lectures: Engaging lectures that encourage learner participation and discussion.

 Group Work: Collaborative projects and activities that foster teamwork and communication skills.

-Practical Workshops: Hands-on sessions where students can apply theoretical knowledge in practical scenarios.
+Practical Workshops: Hands-on sessions where learners can apply theoretical knowledge in practical scenarios.

 Online Resources: Access to a wealth of online materials, including videos, articles, and interactive modules.